dotnet/designs/accepted/2023/simplify-workload-versioning.md

 8.0.201
 ```

-We will add a new `dotnet workload --version` command to print the workload patch version:
+We will add a new `dotnet workload --version` command to print the workloads version:

 ```
 > dotnet workload --version
-8.0.201.2
+8.0.201
 ```

-We will also update `dotnet --info` and `dotnet workload --info` to display the workload patch version.
+We will also update `dotnet --info` and `dotnet workload --info` to display the workloads version.
 For example:

 ```
 > dotnet --info
 .NET SDK:
  Version:              8.0.201
  Commit:               <commit>
- Workloads version:    8.0.201.2
+ Workloads version:    8.0.201

 <further information>

 > dotnet workload --info
- Workloads version:     8.0.201.2
+ Workloads version:     8.0.201
  [wasm-tools]
    Installation Source: SDK 8.0.100-preview.4
    Manifest Version:    8.0.0-preview.4.23181.9/8.0.100-preview.4